Definition of terrorism: Brazil

 In 2016, Brazil passed a law that defines acts of terrorism and establishes punishment for committing, planning, enabling, sponsoring, inciting and participating in terrorist acts.
 The bill lists a series of acts that provoke social and general terror or endanger people, property, infrastructure, or public peace, for reasons of xenophobia, discrimination or prejudice of race, color, ethnicity and religion.
 Shortly after the creation of the law, Federal Police's Operation Hashtag arrested eleven suspects of planning a terrorist attack in the run-up to the 2016 Olympics in Rio de Janeiro.

 Canada

 In Canada, section 83.01 of the Criminal Code defines terrorism as an act committed "in whole or in part for a political, religious or ideological purpose, objective or cause" with the objective of intimidating the public "with regard to its security, including its economic security, or compelling a person, a government or a domestic or an international organization to do or to refrain from doing any act."

 France

 In 1986, France adopted its first "anti-terrorism" law.
-The French legal definition of "acts of terrorism" as in force since 2016 is to be found in the French Code pénal, article 421.
+The French legal definition of "acts of terrorism" as in force since 2016 is to be found in the French criminal code, article 421.
 The article starts with: